 Pianos made by: August Förster GmbH, Löbau, Germany

-The August Förster factory was founded by Friedrich August Förster in 1859 in Löbau, Germany, after Förster studied the art of piano building.
-During the years of control by the government of East Germany, the factory was managed by the fourth-generation piano builder, Wolfgang Förster.
-After the reunification of Germany and privatization, Wolfgang and his family once again owned their company.
-August Förster GmbH is now managed in the fifth generation by Wolfgang's daughter, Annekatrin Förster.
+The Förster factory was founded by Friedrich August Förster in 1859 in Löbau, Germany, after Förster studied the art of piano building with others.
+During the years of control by the government of East Germany, the factory was managed by the fourth-generation piano maker Wolfgang Förster and his daughter, Annekatrin.
+Since the reunification of Germany and privatization, Wolfgang and his family once again own the company.

 Most of the comments regarding the quality of materials and workmanship of the Förster grands also apply to the verticals.
 The cabinet of the vertical is of exceptional width, with extra-thick side panels of solid-core stock.
 Counter bridges are used on the outside of the soundboard to increase its mass.
 The verticals have a full set of agraffes, and all the hardware and handmade wood parts are of elegant quality.
 The actions are built by Renner.
 The verticals possess the same warm, rich, deep bass tone as the grands.

-Friedrich Grotrian was born in 1803 in Schöningen, Germany, and as a young man lived in Moscow, where he ran a music business and was associated with piano manufacturing.
-Later in his life he teamed up with C.F.
-Theodor Steinweg, son of Heinrich Steinweg, to build pianos.
-Heinrich had emigrated to the U.S. about 1850, soon to establish the firm of Steinway & Sons.
-Theodor followed in 1865, selling his share in the partnership to Wilhelm Grotrian, son of Friedrich, who had died in 1860.
+Friedrich Grotrian was born in Schöningen, Germany in 1803, and as a young man lived in Moscow, where he ran a music business and was associated with piano manufacturing.
+Later in his life he teamed up with Heinrich Steinweg and Heinrich's son Theodore to build pianos in Germany.
+Heinrich emigrated to the U.S. about 1850, soon to establish the firm of Steinway & Sons.
+Theodore followed in 1865, selling his share in the partnership to Friedrich Grotrian's son, Wilhelm, Friedrich having died in 1860.
 Thereafter, the firm became known as Grotrian-Steinweg.
 (In a legal settlement with Steinway & Sons, Grotrian-Steinweg agreed to use only the name Grotrian on pianos sold in North America.)